justjohnd/workflow/MERN Project Initiation.md

 // This help convert the id from string to ObjectId for the _id. const ObjectId = require('mongodb').ObjectId;
 ```
-* A router object--`Router()`--is an isolated instance of middleware and routes.
-You can think of it as a “mini-application,” capable only of performing middleware and routing functions.

 * [`ObjectId`](https://docs.mongodb.com/manual/reference/method/ObjectId/) returns a new ObjectId value.

 ### Get all documents in a collection